rticommunity/rticonnextdds-examples/examples/polling_read/README.txt

   read() or take() method.
 This method is also known as polling for data.
 - Your application can be notified asynchronously whenever new data samples arrive--this is done with a Listener on either the Subscriber or the DataReader.
-Connext will invoke the Listener’s callback routine when there is new data.
+Connext will invoke the Listener's callback routine when there is new data.
 Within the callback routine, user code can access the data by calling read() or take() on the DataReader.
 This method is the way for your application to receive data with the least amount of latency.
 - Your application can wait for new data by using Conditions and a WaitSet, then calling wait().
-Connext will block your application’s thread until the criteria (such as the arrival of samples, or a specific status) set in the Condition becomes true.
+Connext will block your application's thread until the criteria (such as the arrival of samples, or a specific status) set in the Condition becomes true.
 Then your application resumes and can access the data with read() or take().